filpia/widdoughmaker/README.md

 - copy over contents of csv bucket to parquet bucket in parquet format (wid-prices and wid-prices-processed)
 - turn off Glue crawler on csv bucket wid-prices-processed
 - delete wid-prices and wid-prices-processed
+- Cleanup python imports and such, maybe so that the repo can be installed as a package?
+Right now relative imports suck..
 - todo: send email on failure

 # Goals: